 Addressing the concert's theme of narrative-story, Mr. Miller performed the song cycle, Songs of Separation, with poems by Arna Bontempts, Philippe-Thoby Marcelin, Paul Laurence Dunbar, Countee Cullen, and Langston Hughes, all set to music by the renowned composer William Grant Still.
 The Meridian Chorale, led by Steven Darsey, sang a cycle of spirituals, Goin' Home (Songs for Sister Lisa) set by eminent contemporary composer Adolphus Hailstork.
 Works by Atlanta composers T. J. Anderson and Alvin Singleton were featured as well.
 Also performing was the Chancel Choir of First Congregational Church, conducted by Norma Raybon.

-Dwight Andrews, renowned composer, jazzman, educator, and pastor of First Church, will provide commentary.
+Dwight Andrews, renowned composer, jazzman, educator, and pastor of First Church, provided commentary.
 Dr. Andrews serves as Artistic Director and Steven Darsey as Music Director of the Atlanta Music Festival.

-Please join us for our annual Soiree Musicale - fund raiser for the Atlanta Music Festival.
+Please join us for our annual SoirÉe Musicale - fund raiser for the Atlanta Music Festival.
 Dwight Andrews, Timothy B.Miller, Steven Darsey, and stars from the Atlanta Music Festival and Meridian Herald will perform classic popular songs.
-The event will be held in Emory's Miller-Ward Alumni House, April 18, 2015, 7:30 PM.
+The event will be held in Emory's Miller-Ward Alumni House, date soon to be announced.
 Please mark your calendars and check back for details yet to come.